How to get more followers for your LinkedIn company page [13 simple tips]

 Sharing only company updates will lower your potential, though.

 Because chances are that you won’t get a lot of ‘top of the funnel’ new followers.
-Followers would follow your company page because you are the go-to place for new inspiration, for helping them to solve their problems, etc.
+Followers who would follow your company page because you are the go-to place for new inspiration, for helping them to solve their problems, etc.

 Examples of great B2B LinkedIn company pages